Abhisheksingh734/caloriewise-API/readme.md

 bcryptjs - encrypt our password jsonwebtoken

+modules - collection of functionalities

+models - are objects that helps you connect with collection

+- creating userModel
+- generating token jwt

 end points

 - register
 - login
-- track foods
+- track foods (accessed with token)
-- show my tracked foods
+- show my tracked foods (accessed with token)

-modules - collection of functionalities

-models - are objects that helps you connect with collection
+will create a middleware to access those routes

+we send token with request headers

+adding middleware "verifytoken" to check

+- auth token is present?
+- auth token is correct?